More data and details can be found in the TRIMIS DASHBOARD

 Another relevant document is Lithuania’s Progress Strategy “Lithuania 2030”.
 The implementation strategy for EU Structural Funds also supports public and company research and development.

-The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (to 2025) and the Transport and Transit Development Strategy (to 2020).
-The Long-Term Development Strategy provides a foundation for sector-based strategies.
+Transport research policy is typically developed on the basis of the priorities established according to national transport system planning.
+The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (up to 2025), which provides a foundation for sector-based strategies.

-National research policy is developed and implemented by the Department of Science and Technology under the Ministry of Education and Science and in cooperation with the Research Council.
+National research policy is developed and implemented by the Department of Science and Technology under the Ministry of Education and Science and in cooperation with the Research Council of Lithuania.
 The Agency for Science, Innovation and Technology coordinates the participation of Lithuanian institutions and companies in international research programmes and projects.
 The Ministry of Finance also plays a major role in allocating funding for national research programmes.

 There are three main types of research funding available:

 - National research grants funded through the framework of the National Research Programmes.
 These grants are mostly awarded to programmes in priority research areas;

 The main source of funding of the general research programmes is the national/ministry budget, including the Ministry of Education and Science and Ministry of Foreign Affairs.
 For transport research (which consists mostly of consulting or service contracts), the Ministry of Transport and Communication launches several service calls per year.

 Other opportunities for funding transport research are through:

 - Programmes launched by the Agency for Science, Innovation and Technology;